roshanlam/PizzaPy/README.md

 # Setup
 _____________
-install python3
+* install python3

-download this repository
+* download this repository

-install the requirements of the repository `pip install -r requirements.txt`
+* install the requirements of the repository `pip install -r requirements.txt`

-start a python3 interpreter inside of the folder called PizzaPy
+* start a python3 interpreter inside of the folder called PizzaPy

-have fun
+* have fun

 # To-Do

+- [ ] Market this as a app and software way for people with lacking motor dexterity to be able to place orders via speech
-- [ ] Add a Speech Feature So People can order pizza through speech.
+- [ ] Update the ReadMe.